Oxford Dissertation Help As vegans, we care about animals, but where do vegans stand when it comes to pets and the freedom of domesticated animals?

 Worldwide, it is worth billions of pounds, so it is unlikely that it is going to be wiped out anytime soon – but that doesn’t mean we shouldn’t question it.

 There has been so much written about the mass breeding of animals for domestic companions, and how many animals are abandoned or abused each year.

-Essays On Journeys According to the Dogs Trust, My Assignment Help Review 102,363 abandoned dogs were handed over to UK local authorities between 2014 and 2015 – that’s one dog every two hours.
+According to the Dogs Trust, Marine Corps Customs And Courtesies Essay 102,363 abandoned dogs were handed over to UK local authorities between 2014 and 2015 – that’s one dog every two hours.
 The RSPCA estimates that in 2015, the pet population of the UK stood at 8.5 million dogs and 7.5 million cats with around 20 million pets (not including fish) in total across the country.

 That’s a lot of domesticated animals – so isn’t it legitimate to ask “should we be breeding any more”?

 As it is, I have already discussed the issues around feeding pets a vegan diet, but is it vegan to “own” pets at all?

 Most vegans will take issue with the word “pet” itself.
 They prefer “animal companions” as it doesn’t suggest ownership.
 Animals are living beings, so how can anyone “own” them in the first place?
 Vegans will also point out that almost all of their animal companions come from rescue centres, shelters or are unwanted/uncared for animals from people they know.

 Indeed, this raises the point: “If we aren’t going to care for rescue animals, then who is?”
 While we may campaign for an end to the pet trade, somebody needs to care for the already domesticated animals that share our country with us.